-On a long enough timeline, dying is something we all do.
+On a long enough timeline, we all die.
 Some of us will go quietly in our sleep, surrounded by our loved ones and at the end of a long and fulfilling life.
-Others, in the chaos and horror of a battlefield a world away from the people we fight for.
-No matter your choices, your struggles, your triumphs, in the grand scope of eternity, death comes for us all.
+Others, in the chaos and horror of a battlefield a world away from the people they fight for.
+No matter your choices, struggles, and triumphs, in the grand scope of eternity, death comes for us all.

-Memorial Day always comes with its fair share of articles written by veterans, telling you what you should and shouldn’t do to celebrate, trying to impart what this weekend means to that elusive “us” every veteran feels both a part of and secretly fears they aren’t hard enough, salty enough, or experienced enough to count themselves among.
-I can’t be sure, but my sense of Memorial Day might be a little different than how some other veterans feel… I’ve lost more close friends to suicide than I have to combat, some as recently as this year.
+Memorial Day always comes with its fair share of articles written by veterans, telling you what you should and shouldn’t do to celebrate.
+Trying to impart what this weekend means to that elusive “us” every veteran feels both a part of and secretly fears they aren’t hard, salty, or experienced enough to count themselves among.
+I can’t be sure, but my sense of Memorial Day might be a little different than how some other veterans feel… I’ve lost more close friends to suicide than I have to combat, some as recently as 2018.

 I honestly couldn’t tell you how many flags I’ve folded for a lost hero.
 I don’t know how many wives or mothers I’ve passed them to.
 I don’t remember the name of the little girl I presented a flag to in the pouring rain on a cold day in Massachusetts, or why exactly her father had decided to end his own life knowing he’d leave such a beautiful child behind to look me, some nobody, in the eyes with a strength I couldn’t reciprocate.